Ukraine says Russians pounding frontline positions with artillery | Law-Order

 Kyrylo Tymoshenko, deputy head of Zelenskiy's administration, said late on Sunday that Russian forces fired at a residential building in the Kherson region, in southern Ukraine.
 "There may be people under the rubble.
 Emergency services are working at the scene," Tymoshenko said on the Telegram messaging app.

 The region's recently retaken capital, the Kherson city, remains without electricity, running water or heating.
-Kyiv said on Saturday that about 60 Russian soldiers had been killed in a long-range artillery attack in the south, the second time in four days that Ukraine has claimed to have inflicted major casualties in a single incident.
-(Reporting in Ottawa by David Ljunggren; Additional reporting in Melbourne by Lidia Kelly; Editing by Sandra Maler)
+(Additional reporting in Ottawa by David Ljunggren and in Melbourne by Lidia Kelly; Writing by David Ljunggren and Lidia Kelly; Editing by Sandra Maler and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)